gauteh/ohbemn/README.md

 ## Installation

-1. Install dependencies: `gfortran` and `rust`.
-Can also be installed via mamba after you have set up and activated the environment below.
+1. Install dependencies: `gfortran=13` and `rust`.
+Can also be installed via mamba after you have set up and activated the environment below (it may be necessary to symling f95 to conda gfortran to make sure gcc and gfortran match).

 2. Set up and activate the conda/mamba environment: